derinben/FairStorage-Products-Demand-Forecasting/README.md

 For exploratory analysis that could make the procurement manager's job easier is shown in the solution notebook.

 For the next part, we proceed with feature engineering.
-1) Encode categorical features
+- Encode categorical features - Product Category
-2) Include Lags (Shifts) - To capture auto correlation between values that are certain time period apart
+- Include Lags (Shifts) - To capture auto correlation between values that are certain time period apart
-3) Mean encoding - We are again converting categorical features into numerical.
+- Mean encoding - We are again converting categorical features into numerical.
 This creates a feature that is more representative of the target variable by considering the avergage with respect to different product categories.
-4) Moving Average  (Rolling Mean) for statistical estimates at different points in time.
+- Moving Average (Rolling Mean) - for statistical estimates at different points in time.
-5) Expanding Mean - While the rolling window uses the same amount of observations each time, and the expanding window uses more and more observations each time.
+- Expanding Mean - While the rolling window uses the same amount of observations each time, and the expanding window uses more and more observations each time.
-6) Trends - The selling trend feature will be positive if the daily items sold are greater than the entire duration average else negative.
+- Trends - The selling trend feature will be positive if the daily items sold are greater than the entire duration average else negative.

 ## Modelling